 Mayor of North Carolina's capital city won't seek reelection this fall

-The mayor of North Carolina’s capital city has announced that she wouldn’t seek reelection this fall
+The mayor of North Carolina’s capital city has announced that she won't seek reelection this fall

-RALEIGH, N.C. -- The mayor of North Carolina’s capital city announced on Tuesday that she wouldn’t seek reelection this fall, citing in part health challenges and mentioning a new job.
+RALEIGH, N.C. -- The mayor of North Carolina’s capital city announced on Tuesday that she won't seek reelection this fall, citing in part health challenges and mentioning a new job.

 Mary-Ann Baldwin, whose time on Raleigh’s city council goes back to 2007, has been mayor since December 2019.
 Raleigh is North Carolina’s second largest city by population with over 475,000 people.